 Leveraged Lease Transactions: Subway and Rail Cars - On December 12, 1997, the MTA entered into two lease/leaseback transactions whereby the MTA leased certain of MTA Metro-North Railroad's rail cars to a third party and MTA New York City Transit leased certain subway maintenance cars to the same third party.
 MTA exercised the purchase option on the first tranche of the lease related to MTA Metro-North Railroad assets.
 The final installment of the purchase price was paid in December 2009.
-The purchase option for the second and third tranches were exercised in January 2013 and the final installment of the purchase prices will be paid in December 2013.

-The remaining two lease tranches related to MTA Metro-North Railroad assets expire in 2014.
+The purchase options for the second and third tranches were closed in January 2013 and the final installment of the purchase prices will be paid in December 2013.
+The remaining two lease tranches related to MTA Metro-North Railroad assets expire in 2014 and the notice of MTA's exercise of the purchase option has been delivered.
+The final installment of the purchase prices for the two remaining tranches will be paid in December 2014.